rutikgagare/Stockwise/readme.md

-# Stokwise - MERN Stack (SaaS)
+# Stockwise - MERN Stack (SaaS)

 **Streamline Your Inventory, Simplify Your Business**

-Welcome to Stokwise, your comprehensive inventory management solution.
-Stokwise is a Software as a Service (SaaS) application built on the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Welcome to Stockwise, your comprehensive inventory management solution.
+Stockwise is a Software as a Service (SaaS) application built on the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It empowers organizations to efficiently manage their inventory, streamline stock tracking, record sales transactions, and analyze sales and profit data with ease.

 ## Features